-How to Get Rid of Tartar the Natural Way
+How to Get Rid of Dental Plaque Naturally

-Did you know that there are some food habits that can help you get rid of tartar from your teeth?
-Hint: raw fruits and vegetables are key.
+Did you know that there are some food habits that can help you get rid of dental plaque?
+Hint: raw fruits and vegetables are key!

-In this article, we’ll tell you how to get rid of that pesky tartar the natural way – and leave you with a brilliant white smile!
+In this article, we’ll tell you how to get rid of that pesky dental plaque the natural way – and leave you with a brilliant white smile!

-When we eat large amounts of sugary, fatty or highly refined foods, we increase our chances of tartar build-up.
-Plus, adding poor oral hygiene and habits like smoking or drinking coffee or alcohol to the mix is sure to make the problem worse!
+When we eat large amounts of sugary, fatty or highly refined foods, we increase our chances of dental plaque build-up.
+Plus, when you add poor oral hygiene and habits like smoking or drinking coffee or alcohol to the mix, it’s sure to make the problem worse!

-It’s not just an aesthetic problem; it has health implications, too: large amounts of tartar will cause inflammation of the gums, which can lead to gingivitis (bleeding from the gums) and tooth loss.
+It’s not just an aesthetic problem; there are health implications, too: large amounts of dental plaque will cause inflammation of the gums, which can lead to gingivitis (bleeding gums) and tooth loss.

-The first whitens the teeth naturally, while the second helps to remove harmful bacteria.
-Mixed together, they have the perfect properties to help you remove tartar and prevent the yellowing of your teeth.
+The first substance whitens teeth naturally, while the second helps remove harmful bacteria.
+Mixed together, they have the perfect properties to help you remove plaque and prevent the yellowing of your teeth.

-- Place the baking soda in a suitable container and add the oxygenated water.
+- Place the baking soda in a suitable container and add the hydrogen peroxide.

 - Mix well to get a paste.

-- Put a small amount of the paste on your toothbrush and use as if it were your normal toothpaste, using circular motions focusing on the upper areas close to the gums.
+- Put a small amount of the paste on your toothbrush and use as if it were your normal toothpaste, using circular motions and focusing on the upper areas closest to the gums.

 - Repeat this process at least twice a week.

 Other options include strawberries and melon.
-Both fruits can remove tartar build-up, clean your gums and help you avoid bleeding of the gums.
+Both fruits can remove dental build-up, clean your gums and help you prevent bleeding gums.